javaee/jms-spec/pages/JMSContextScopeProposalsv4p4.md

 ### Prohibit all the other methods which change the state of a JMSContext

-Now let's consider some of the other methods on `JMSContext` that make it appear stateful:
+Now let's consider some of the other methods on `JMSContext` that mak    e it appear stateful:

 * `setClientID`
 * `setExceptionListener`